Prospero Nograles: Early political career

 Nograles was active in the political opposition against President Ferdinand Marcos.
 He was involved in the litigation of human rights cases during that period, and he actively campaigned for Corazon Aquino in the 1986 snap presidential election.

 After Aquino's assumption to power, Nograles sought a seat in the House of Representatives in 1987 for the first district of Davao City but initially lost to Jesus Dureza.
-Nograles was eventually seated into Congress in 1989 following a favorable decisionby the House Electoral Tribunal.
+Nograles was eventually seated into Congress in 1989 following a favorable decision by the House Electoral Tribunal.

-In 1992, Nograles gave up his congressional seat to mount an unsuccessful bid for mayor of Davao City against re-electionist Rodrigo Duterte.
-He was defeated by Duterte with a landslide margin of 122,000 votes.
-After his second unconsecutive term in Congress, Nograles launched another bid for mayor of Davao in 1998.
-He lost to Duterte-backed Vice Mayor Benjamin de Guzman, who would later become his political ally.
+In 1992, Nograles gave up his congressional seat to mount a bid for mayor of Davao City.
+He was defeated by then-reelectionist Mayor Rodrigo Duterte with a landslide margin of 98,000 votes.
+After his second unconsecutive term in Congress, Nograles launched another bid for mayor of Davao in 1998 but narrowly lost to Duterte-backed Vice Mayor Benjamin de Guzman by 23,000 votes.
+Nograles and de Guzman would later become political allies against Duterte.

 Nograles returned to his congressional seat in 2001 and was re-elected unopposed for two more terms in 2004 and 2007.
 During his stay in Congress, Nograles chaired the Special Committee on Law Enforcement and its subcommittee on Gambling, Committee on Housing and Urban Development, and the Committee on Rules.
 He authored 17 bills and co-authored 85 bills.